-Recognizing that our dual enrollment courses are located at various high schools across the William S. Hart Union High School District, it is also important for instructors to be familiar with emergency protocol at the various high school sites.
-This information can be found as follows for each respective high school:
+Recognizing that our concurrent enrollment courses are located at various high schools across the William S. Hart Union High School District, it is also important for instructors to be familiar with emergency protocol at the various high school sites, which includes participating in any drills that occur during their classes.
+After-hours Administrative interns are available on school sites and they are on an emergency call list for the afterschool classes.
+There is an emergency manual in each classroom and this information can also be found as follows for each respective high school:

-Canyon High School

-Castaic High School

-Hart High School

-Golden Valley High School

-Saugus High School

-Valencia High School
+Bowman High School Canyon High School Castaic High School Hart High School Golden Oak Adult School Golden Valley High School Saugus High School Valencia High School West Ranch High School